urme-b/PulseShift/README.md

 <img src="paper/figures/aqi_identification.png" alt="Forest plot: the AQI effect shrinks from −10.9 to −2.4 ride-ratio points as identification tightens from between-day to within-day" width="620">

-Not underpowered: within-day SE (1.8) ≈ between-day SE (1.9), and the 80%-power MDE (~5 pts) sits far below the −10.9 between-day estimate — an effect that size would have shown up within-day.
-Nor is it measurement error: at the CAMS↔EPA reliability of 0.73 the attenuation-corrected effect is only −3.3, and even an aggressive 0.3 reaches just −8.0 — still short of −10.9.
-Part of the −10.9 → −2.4 drop is also exposure definition, not confounding: between-day uses daily-*peak* AQI, within-day uses *hourly*, so the matched-hours row (1.01×), which holds exposure fixed, is the cleanest de-confounding check.
+Not underpowered: the within-day SE (1.8) matches the between-day SE (1.9), and the 80%-power MDE (~5 pts) sits well below −10.9 — an effect that large would have surfaced within-day.
+Not measurement error either: at CAMS↔EPA reliability 0.73 the corrected effect is −3.3, and even at an aggressive 0.3 only −8.0 — still short of −10.9.
+And part of the −10.9 → −2.4 gap is exposure definition, not confounding — between-day uses daily-*peak* AQI, within-day *hourly* — so the matched-hours row (1.01×), exposure held fixed, is the cleanest de-confounding check.

 The marginal curve is the trap: suppression *falls* as AQI rises because the dirtiest hours are peak-summer hours — until season is controlled.